Do you want to open a home daycare but are currently renting?

 Landlords may require a larger damage deposit due to the increased liability risk.
 Not to mention the wear and tear on the property.
 Your landlord may suggest an increase in rent to cover their liability.
 You will need to provide this money prior to them allowing you to run a home daycare.
 Consider this when deciding if opening a home daycare is right for you.

 You may need to provide proof of adequate liability insurance before your landlord agrees to your home daycare.
 Your landlord is taking most of the risk with their homeowner’s insurance.
 But they may require you to get your own coverage.
 Check out this blog post on Home Daycare Insurance.

-Some landlords might not allow renters from using certain parts of the house for commercial purposes while others may have no problems at all.
+Some landlords might not allow renters to use certain parts of the house for commercial purposes, while others may have no problems at all.

 Can you run a daycare in a rental home without the consent of the landlord in California?

 You sure can.
-You are required to have proof of approved licencing and give notice to the landlord.
+You are required to have proof of approved licensing and give notice to the landlord.